-Vielka has been a Domestic Violence Advocate for three years and has over twenty years work experience in a a variety of helping professions throughout the Monterey County.
+Vielka has been a Domestic Violence Advocate for three years and has over twenty years of work experience in a variety of helping professions throughout Monterey County.
 Vielka is a natural caregiver who has a heart for serving others in particular women and children who have experienced trauma caused by domestic violence.
-Vielka lives by the principle of treating others with dignity and respect no matter what state of life that person is in.
-Vielka enjoys spending time with family, maintains a healthy lifestyle and is crazy about dancing.
+Vielka lives by the principle of treating others with dignity and respect no matter what stage of life that person is in.
+Vielka enjoys spending time with family, maintains a healthy lifestyle, and is crazy about dancing.

 Human Trafficking Services Staff

 Lena is an Alumnae from California State University, Monterey Bay.
 Lena’s focus is the Interdisciplinary program with Collaborative Health and Human Services in the concentration of Public Health and Social Work.
 Lena works as Coordinator of Human Trafficking Services for the YWCA MC where she originally started out as an intern with the Legal Department.
 Having an amazing Mentor (Leonela Jara) who helped her develop the skills necessary to be an effective collaborator, Lena transferred to work at the Human Trafficking Safe house, as an Advocate and was quickly promoted to Case Manager.
 Exhibiting skills to adjust, adapt, maintain boundaries and professionalism Lena has now taken on a role of the Human Trafficking Program Coordinator.